 Take a look at this great email capture pop-up:

-Let me show you a great sales page example:
+Let me show you a great long form sales page example:

 Bottom-line: every element on your page has a purpose